Randall County Court Records

 Statewide Criminal History Through DPS

-For records beyond Randall County, the Texas Department of Public Safety Crime Records Service provides statewide criminal history data.
+If you need records from beyond Randall County, the Texas Department of Public Safety Crime Records Service provides statewide criminal history data.
 To request records by mail, complete the Request for Public Criminal History Data (Form CR-42) and send it with a $10.00 fee (check or money order) to:

 P.O.
 Box 15999